-The Utah Ski and Snowboard Archives is one of the most comprehensive collections in the entire country for research into the history and development of Utah's prospering winter sports industry.
+The Ski & Snow Sports Archives is one of the most comprehensive collections in the entire country for research into the history and development of Utah's prospering winter sports industry.
 The archives document the history of ski competition on local, national, and international levels; the founding of major resorts; snow safety and avalanche control; ski equipment; ski instruction; freestyle skiing; the 10th Mountain Division; back-country skiing; and virtually every facet of winter sports in Utah and the surrounding region.
 The archives are the repository for the Salt Lake Winter Olympic Games Bid Committee records and the records of the 2002 games themselves.

 Types of materials found in the collections include correspondence, competition rosters, organizational minutes, architectural drawings and site plans, news clippings, and miscellaneous items ranging from lift tickets to scrapbooks.
-The Utah Ski and Snowboard Archives contains hundreds of thousands of photographs of skiing ranging from the earliest pioneers who ventured into the mountains, to modern digital images of racers.
+The Ski & Snow Sports Archives contains hundreds of thousands of photographs of skiing ranging from the earliest pioneers who ventured into the mountains, to modern digital images of racers.
 The collections also include numerous films, videos, and audio recordings, including one of the best collections of oral histories of ski pioneers—many of whom have since passed away—that document their first-hand experiences in racing, developing resorts, instructing new generations of skiers, and inventing new ski equipment.